Djinbei/Data-Analysis-Portfolio/project-1(Retail)/Documentation.md

  I also had the idea of creating a navigation page to integrate navigation onto the dashboard.

- I then added custom columns such as sales range, and sales order to create a histogram that will be used to give sales distribution information.
+ I then [added](references/data_visualization/powerqueryeditorconditional.PNG) custom columns such as [Sales Range](references/addedsales_rangecolumn.PNG), and [Sales Order](addsales_ordercolumn.PNG) to create a histogram that will be used to give sales distribution information.
+However, I scrapped the sales range and sales order columns because I thought using them was too complex a solution to the histogram creation problem, so I looked for a much more simpler way to create sales distribution using AI prompts.
+I then discovered a much more simpler way to solve the problem using the New Group function in PowerBI which lets me make bins for a specific attribute.
+Using this information, I right clicked on the total_amount attribute and looked for the "New Group" function to which it showed a setting interface.
+I tweaked the settings and set the appropriate amount for the bins to create the appropriate number of bins, hit apply and it instantly created a new group called total_amount(bins) to which I renamed as "Sales Range".

+ I then used the newly created "Sales Range" and the transaction count to create the histogram with the Sales Range in the x-axis and transaction count in the y-axis to appropriately and aesthetically convey the sales distribution.

 *July 23, 2025*